 Perhaps the most useful component of the People app is cross-application communication, meaning users will be able to view communication across multiple chats and messages within a single desktop application.
 While only a few select applications are available for the People app, namely Xbox, Email, and Skype, Microsoft has laid the groundwork for possible Facebook and Twitter integration as well.
 That makes People a potentially fantastic default application.

-I’ve been hyped about Microsoft’s quest for 3D integration since the VR craze earlier this year.
 In the original Fall Creators Update, Microsoft teased 3D editing and 3D smartphone camera modeling.
 Now, they’ve expanded their 3D program into an entire mixed reality platform for Windows 10.

 How?
-First off, Windows 10’s Edge browser was the first to fully support WebVR which allows users to access and interact with virtual reality projects online via the Edge browser.
+Windows 10’s Microsoft Edge browser was the first to fully support WebVR which allows users to access and interact with virtual reality projects online via the Edge browser.
 While this may not seem all that impressive, it’s really forward thinking from Microsoft: in some circles, the future of web development exists in 3D space.

 Not interested in VR projects?
 Why not browse Edge on a VR room wall using Microsoft’s Mixed Reality Portal (MRP).
 MRP allows users to integrate a 3D experience into their desktop using Microsoft’s HoloLens.